18F/handbook/pages/training-and-development/external-speaking-request-playbook.md

 representing GSA and your fellow TTSers.
 There is an approval process.
-GSA’s Office of Strategic Communications (OSC) and TTS Outreach must approve your participation, talking points, and presentation materials before you can participate in any external eventsin an official capacity.
+GSA’s Office of Strategic Communications (OSC) and TTS Outreach must approve your participation, talking points, and presentation materials before you can participate in any external events in an official capacity.
 For additional information on representing GSA in an official vs. personal, please see official vs. personal section.